microsoft/vivainsights/cran-comments.md

 * This is a new release.
 * Addressed comments in the previous manual checks:
-  1. Updated DESCRIPTION to make no reference to package.
+  1. Updated DESCRIPTION Title and Description to comply with CRAN requests.
   2. No references for the methods in the package applicable.
   3. No functions should by default write in the user's home filespace.